PerkLab/SpineGuidance/README.md

 # Pedicle Screw Placement Study
 This is a module created in 3D slicer to manipulate pedicle screws for 3D planning of pedicle screw insertion.
+We compare against augmented reality planning.